lmletham/HWsmartcell/README.md

 # Code Notes
 OK.
-This is almost working.
-I have highlighting fixed on edit. and the padding is working.
-I just need to hide the input box on tabs: hint and solution as well as on the text="elixir" Which I thought it was doing already :/
+I fixed the input box showing up on hint and solution tabs.
+Now I just need to make it hide on "elixir"